 Some infants may consume more rice-based products (for example, those on a gluten-free diet or members of certain ethnic groups) and therefore have higher arsenic exposures than average.
 Parents can help protect their children by providing a varied diet with alternative grains such as oatmeal.

 Charting a New Direction after Superstorm Sandy

 After Hurricane Sandy made landfall in 2012, many residents, state and federal agencies, organizations and institutions--such as schools and hospitals--wanted to find proactive ways to prepare and plan for future weather events.
-Dr. Susan Taylor and teams from Abt have been working with communities to do just that by looking at natural infrastructure projects.
-Specifically, Taylor has been working to define the metrics that can offer important quantifiable data on how natural infrastructure provides ecosystem and socio-economic resilience.
+Teams from Abt have been working with communities to do just that by looking at natural infrastructure projects.
+Specifically, we have been working to define the metrics that can offer important quantifiable data on how natural infrastructure provides ecosystem and socio-economic resilience.

 With the measurements and metrics, communities along the coasts will be able to tap into the best evidence on natural infrastructure and make data-informed decisions on how to design and plan for future extreme weather events.